kunks001/bookable/README.md

 ## Known Bugs
 <ul>
-  <li>Date validation 30th February - currently if 30th February is booked it will default to 2nd March</li>
+  <li>Date validation, for example 30th February is not a valid date but is permitted by the calendar view.
+Currently if 30th February is booked it will default to 2nd March.</li>
-  </li>Implement date validation for above</li>
+  <li>Implement server side date validation for above.</li>
 </ul>

 ## Contributing